Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 For an entire system library:
  - Hit the **Start button**, then hit A on **Emulator Settings**.
 - Select the system you'd like to change the emulator core for then hit A.
-- For emulator, select either retroarch or retroarch32.
+- For emulator, select either retroarch, retroarch32 or standalone where applicable.
 For core, select your preferred core.

 Per game:
 - Highlight the game then hit the **Select button** then hit A.
-- Go to **Edit This Game's Metadata** then go to Emulator and select retroarch or retroarch32 then go to core and select preferred core.
+- Go to **Edit This Game's Metadata** then go to Emulator and select retroarch, retroarch32 or standalone where applicable.
+Then go to core and select preferred core.
 - Then save the selection.

 ## Q. How do i scrape roms using screenscraper in ArkOS?